Harvard-REACT/WSR-WifiDriver/README.md

 sudo ./WSR-WifiDriver/setup.sh 57 108 HT20
 ```

-2. To log CSI data to a file
+2. Log CSI data for the packets broadcasted by RX to a file
 ```
-sudo ~/WSR-Toolbox-linux-80211n-csitool-supplementary/netlink/log_to_file csi.dat
+sudo ~/WSR-Toolbox-linux-80211n-csitool-supplementary/netlink/log_to_file csi_tx.dat
 ```

 ### On the RX robot (that need to obtain Angle-of-Arrival to its neighbors) start packet broadcasting